na-na-hi/renget/archive/h5izt6.md

 “You’ll never get the chance,” Inigo's green dragon appeared at his side, rumbling ominously, but Inigo raised a hand to calm it.

 Luccione's sunken eyes fixed on the dragon.
 "There it is.
 You pretend it's not there, lurking under the surface.
 But your true self will emerge soon enough.
-You can't suppress your inner darkness forever, no matter how many chains you place on it."
+You can't suppress your inner darkness forever.
+No matter how many chains you place on it."

 Inigo stepped closer, Gigan's emerald light casting eerie shadows across his face.
 "You tried to kill innocent people."

 "Innocent?"
 Luccione scoffed.
 "No one is innocent, brother.
 I simply provided a glimpse of their deepest desires.
 They were so horrified that they'd rather end their lives.
-What they did after was their own choice."
+What they did after.... was their own choice."

 "You manipulated them!
-Twisted their minds for your own amusement."
+Twisted their minds for your own amusement!"

 "And is that so different from what you did back in middle school?"
 Luccione's gold eyes glinted with malice.
-"Tell me, when you controlled all your classmates with fear and pain, was it not thrilling?
-Having that much power over them?
-Controlling the lives of tortured kids?"
+"Tell me, when you controlled all your classmates with fear and pain, was it not thrilling having that much power over them?
+Controlling the lives of tortured kids.."
 Luccione’s eyes glittered.

 Inigo faltered.
 Shame washed over him at the thought of his past self.

 Luccione pressed on.
 "You claim to be reformed, but all you're doing is seeking more.
 I left you a perfectly good middle school to rule, could’ve even gone to high school with them.
-But you weren’t satisfied with just ruling them, cause you knew that deep down inside, in their hearts and minds, they hated you.
+But you weren’t satisfied with just ruling them.
+Cause you knew that deep down inside, in their hearts and minds, they **hated you**.
 And you couldn’t touch that part of them.
 Poor little Inigo couldn’t stand the thought of being left out."

 "I've changed," Inigo repeated, but uncertainty tinged his voice.
 Gigan let out a plaintive whine, mirroring his inner conflict.